thaliaarchi/tty37-docs/tty37.md

 Note: This shows the Greek symbols.

 ## Typebox

+The typebox is attached to a rail which moves horizontally and vertically to position it. \[Type 4.31–4.33, 4.35]

 ASCII characters with their locations in an 8-row typebox (column Coord) and three systems for describing function bar configurations (column Marking, column